mricaud/xml-prague-2018-xspec-integration-testing/README.md

+# XML Prague 2018
+## XSPEC user meeting
-# XML Prague 2018 - XSPEC meetup : Use case of xspec integration test with Maven and Oxygen
+### Use case of xspec integration test with Maven and Oxygen

 See https://github.com/xspec/xspec/issues/158